 Persons not up-to-date on COVID-19 vaccinations should avoid travel to this country.
 Persons who are at increased risk for severe illness from COIVD-19 (even if up-to-date on COVID-19 vaccinations) should seek informed medical advice and consider delaying travel.
 All travelers should be up-to-date prior to their trip and follow destination requirements and recommendations.
 All persons aged ≥ 2 years should wear a well-fitting mask in indoor public spaces.

-Andorra is an industrialized nation in the top 25% of the world's economies.
+Andorra is an advanced economy classified as high income.
 Located in southwestern Europe in the Pyrenees Mountains (south of France and north of Spain), the climate is classified as predominantly humid temperate (no dry season).